Wiferpagri/Wiferpagri/README.md

 - 👋 Hi, I’m @Wiferpagri
-- 👀 I’m interested in Data Analysis and Data Science
+- 👀 I’m interested in Data Science and AI
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently developing Machine Learning and Neuronal Network projects
-- 💞️ I’m looking to collaborate on Data Analysis projects that can help me to practice and develop skills in this world
+- 💞️ I’m looking to collaborate on Data Science projects where I can show my abilities
 - 📫 You can reach me on LinkedIn: https://www.linkedin.com/in/william-ferney-pabon-grimaldi-026846236/
 - 😄 Pronouns: he/him